huntops-blue/huntops-blue.github.io/_posts/2020-04-30-suricata-tuning.md

 # 4/30/2020 - Tuning Suricata
 No packets to share this time as this was from a real hunt op.

-I had a bit of a scare around a RAT and wanted to walk through the tuning process because I think it's a task for thrunters...if it *should* be a task for us is another story.
+I had a bit of a scare around a RAT and wanted to walk through the tuning process because I think it's a task for thrunters...if it *should* be a task for us is another story, but we need to eliminate noise on the fly, so it's an important skill.

 ![](/images/thrunting-detection-engineering.png)